 There are several reasons — such as economic changes, credit score changes or simply finding a lender that offers a better rate — why your current private student loan rates could be higher than a new refinance rate would be.
 If you can lower your interest rate today, less interest will accrue on your loans before you have to start making payments.

 If your existing private student loans carry a variable interest rate, refinancing to a fixed interest rate can provide the assurance of a set rate regardless of market conditions.

-Iowa Student Loan offers a quick pre-qualification tool that lets you or your cosigners get your rate, without impacting your credit score, before you apply.
-Note: If you have a cosigner on your current loans, you’ll likely need a cosigner on your refinance loan to meet the debt-to-income ratio underwriting criteria.
+ISL Education Lending offers a quick pre-qualification tool that lets you or your cosigners get your rate, without impacting your credit score, before you apply.
+Note: If you have a cosigner on your current loans, you'll likely need a cosigner on your refinance loan to meet the debt-to-income ratio underwriting criteria.
 Even if you successfully pre-qualify based on your credit score, including a cosigner may be necessary to refinance.